handgpt/HandGPT/docs/getting_started.md

 5. **Completion**:

-   - Once all tasks are completed, the `agent` sends a "finished" command to HandGPT.
+   - Once all tasks are completed, the agent sends a "finished" command to HandGPT.
    - HandGPT notifies the user that the operation is complete.

+---

+## Additional Information About Agents

+The locally running agent is essentially an agent server that connects to HandGPT using the WebSocket (WS) protocol.
+Within the HandGPT app, users can specify and connect to their own custom agents, enabling personalized and flexible functionality.

 ---